 Rev Andrew Thomson took over as pastor in October 1994, having previously been the Pastor of Kidlington Baptist Church, Oxford.
 Under Andrew’s ministry, the church continued to develop and flourish, building on the firm foundations that had been laid down from its inception.
 Andrew retired in April 2011.

 We welcomed our next minister, Rev Jonathan Greening in April 2012, having previously been minister at Weymouth Baptist Church.
-Jonathan left the church in 2020 and we are currently in the process of seeking a new pastor whilst remaining passionate about building up the people of God and sharing the Good News of the Gospel.
+Jonathan remained at the church until 2020, at which time he returned to Dorset.

-The Church has a love of music and today boasts a worship group that can include piano, flute, oboe, guitars, mandolin, banjo, drums and the occasional clash of marching cymbals (which always makes somebody jump!).
+The Church has a love of music and a worship group that can include piano, flute, oboe, clarinet, guitars, mandolin, banjo, drums and the occasional clash of marching cymbals (which always makes somebody jump!).